-Stocks climb as Fed soothes Wall Street's trade fears
+Stocks approach record as Fed soothes Wall Street's fears

 “We think the Fed delivered.
 It did no harm.
 It walked right up to a cut without doing it today.
 It’ll likely be coming in July absent some big trade news or other news,” said John Augustine, chief investment officer at Huntington Bank in Columbus, Ohio.

 Buoyed by growing confidence the Fed will cut rates, and by hopes of an end to the U.S.-China trade war, U.S. stocks have climbed in recent weeks.
-The S&P 500 has gained about 6% in June and is less than 1% away from its record high close set in April.
+The S&P 500 has gained 6% in June.

 “At the end of the day what they (the Fed) want to do is give a nod to the market.
 Expectations had gotten so dovish that they need to give a nod to that, but at the same time not make any commitment and be forced to cut rates later on if conditions perhaps changed,” said Kristina Hooper, Chief Global Market Strategist at Invesco in New York.

-The financial sector rose 0.1%, with bank stocks dipping 0.3%.
+The financial sector fell 0.2%, with bank stocks dipping 0.2%.
 Lower interest rates tend to hurt banks’ profits.

 Contributing more than any other stock to advances on the Nasdaq and S&P 500, Adobe Inc surged 5.2% after the Photoshop software provider beat analysts’ estimates for quarterly profit and revenue.

-Weighing most on the Nasdaq was Facebook, down 1.8%, as its ambitious plan to launch a digital currency faced a backlash from regulators and politicians in the United States and abroad.
+Facebook fell 0.5% as its ambitious plan to launch a digital currency faced a backlash from regulators and politicians in the United States and abroad.

-Advancing issues outnumbered declining ones on the NYSE by a 1.73-to-1 ratio; on Nasdaq, a 1.40-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.65-to-1 ratio; on Nasdaq, a 1.40-to-1 ratio favored advancers.

 Reporting by Noel Randewich; Additional reporting by Shreyashi Sanyal and Aparajita Saxena in Bengaluru; Editing by Lisa Shumaker, Sonya Hepinstall and Chizu Nomiyama